ysangkok/python-bitcoinlib/README.md

 Where NAME is one of 'testnet', 'mainnet', or 'regtest'.
 The chain currently selected is a global variable that changes behavior everywhere, just like in the Satoshi codebase.

-## Using libsecp256k1 for signing

-It is possible to use libsecp256k1 for signing, but it have to be enabled manually, at this time.

-The relevant functions are is_libsec256k1_available() and use_libsecp256k1_for_signing(do_use)

-refer to Test_RFC6979() in bitcointx/tests/test_wallet.py for example of usage.

 ## Unit tests